zengm-games/zengm/README.md

 Explorer 10 seems to work, but it's not regularly tested.
 (TLDR: Use Firefox or maybe Chrome)

-If you want to run your own copy...
+## If you want to run your own copy...

 In addition to a supported browser, you need some way of running a web server to display the content.
 The easiest way is using the `runserver.py` file included here.
 First, install Python and web.py (as simple as `sudo apt-get install python-webpy` on Ubuntu).
+On OSX to install web.py just run 'sudo easy_install web.py' and you're set.

 Then, from the command line, run:

     python runserver.py